fletchjp/MERG-Arduino-Software/README.md

  This does something more complicated using a class inheriting from AnalogInEvent.
 See the analogExample with the IoAbstraction library for the origin.

+ ### StateMachine

+ This is a collection of examples exploring the use of the Statemachine library.
+I am also working with some of the same examples using IoAbstraction and TaskManagerIO which I have used elsewhere and can be used to run the same examples.
+The StateMachine nature of the example is less clear - it is there.

  ## Editors

  There is a choice of editors for working with GitHub.
 I am using Virtual Studio Code (VS Code).
 This recognises the Arduino files and generates .json configuration files.
 I am going to use .gitignore so that these files are not catalogued by GitHub although they do seem to get into the repository.